jrladd/CIS397-networks/_pages/policies.md

 ### Inclusion and Diversity

-This course is open to anyone interested in data mining and analysis.
+This course is open to anyone interested in network analysis.
 It is my intent to make all students feel welcome and served in this course by addressing their learning needs.
 We all (including myself) are continuously learning about different lived experiences and in this course we will encounter anti-racist pedagogy and confront inequities in how data is collected and used.
 In this course, if you encounter anything said (intentionally or unintentionally) that made you feel uncomfortable, please talk to me about it.
 If your learning is impacted by your background, or any life event going on outside of class, feel free to talk to me.
 Even if you choose not to share details, I would be happy to direct you to the right resources on campus.

 This semester we will address topics which may be emotionally difficult.
 I acknowledge that each of you has their own specific life history, family context, identity, body---and that these realities have an impact on how you understand and interact with our course materials.
 Therefore, I ask you to generally familiarize yourself with the content of our discussions ahead of time, and if for any reason you believe you will be unable to participate in a discussion of certain themes or elements, please contact me beforehand and/or seek the support of any of the formal or informal resources available to you on campus, some of which are included in this syllabus.
 I look forward to creating a safe learning environment together this semester!